Light Rail Transit — A Transportation Bargain for 21st-Century America

 But that's not all!
 More and more cities have been re-introducing electric streetcar systems — basically, a kind of "junior" version of LRT.
 There are two common forms of this mode: heritage (i.e., streetcars using either refurbished historic rolling stock, or replica cars using modern technology) and modern (totally contemporary in appearance and technology).

-Cities with "heritage" systems were the first to begin: Partly inspired by the successes of the legacy systems in New Orleans (electric streetcars) and San Francisco (cable cars), within the past three decades, Dallas, Memphis, Kenosha (Wisconsin), San Francisco, San Pedro, Tampa, Little Rock, and San Diego have all installed heritage-type streetcar systems powered from overhead wires that continue to provide real, commercial mass transit for the public as well as an attraction for tourists to enjoy.
+Cities with "heritage" systems were the first to begin: Partly inspired by the successes of the legacy systems in New Orleans (electric streetcars) and San Francisco (cable cars), within the past three decades, Dallas, Memphis, Kenosha (Wisconsin), San Francisco, Savannah, San Pedro, Tampa, Little Rock, Charlotte, San Diego. and St. Louis have all installed heritage-type streetcar systems powered from overhead wires that continue to provide real, commercial mass transit for the public as well as an attraction for tourists to enjoy.

 Other cities are opting for the totally modern version of the streetcar.
-New modern streetcar systems are now operating in Portland, Tacoma, and Seattle.
-Other projects are under way in Tucson, Washington (DC), Oklahoma City, and Cincinnati.
+New modern streetcar systems are now operating in Portland; Tacoma; Seattle; Washington, DC; Tucson, Cincinnati; Kansas City; Dallas; Salt Lake City; Atlanta; Detroit; and Milwaukee.
+Oklahoma City's new streetcar line is about to open, and other projects are under construction or under design in Phoenix and Minneapolis.
 And an array of other cities have serious plans on the drawing board.